 Arthur had invested in many ventures over the years and was once approached by a young man who was looking for backers for a new business.
 But Arthur thought the idea of opening a chain of drive-thru hamburger restaurants was too risky and so he said no to Ray Kroc!

 Dolly told us many more funny family stories, and we soon learned that her mild demeanor belied a wild streak.
 She loved fast cars, and colleagues seeing her pull into the teachers’ parking lot in her red Mercedes Benz convertible called her Mario Andretti.
 Once, her daughter Rena told me, her mother happened to spot a new model she liked through a Cadillac showroom window, and although she wasn’t in the market for a new car, she went in and bought it on the spot.

 One day it happened Dolly and I both had to go to the DMV, I had to renew my driver’s license and she had to turn in some license plates.
 After school we went together and got on one of those long DMV lines, Dolly standing behind me.

 When it was my turn the guy behind the counter pointed to the eye chart on the wall behind him and asked me to read it.

 “E”, I said, then paused, squinting at the blurry letters on the next line.
 And then I heard Dolly’s voice behind me.

-My boss – a law-abiding citizen, a grandmother of six, the responsible head librarian at a large New York City high school, and a wannabe racing car driver – was actually whispering in my ear, “ F P, T O Z.”
+My boss – a law-abiding citizen, a grandmother of six, the responsible head librarian at a large New York City high school – was actually whispering in my ear, “ F P, T O Z.”